Introduction

 Exterior details

-ADUs must match the architectural style of the primary residence and the surrounding neighborhood.
-This includes aspects such as roofline shape, siding materials, window design, and overall style.
+You need to make sure that the design of the ADUs match the architectural style of the primary residence as well as the surrounding neighborhood.
+This rule applies to various aspects such as roofline shape, siding materials, window design, and other stylistic elements.

 Parking

-For ADUs permitted between January 1, 2020, and December 31, 2024, no additional parking is generally required under state law (AB 671).
-Exceptions may apply for high-density transit zones, ADUs over 500 square feet, units with multiple bedrooms, or part of multi-unit developments.
+If you have obtained permissions for your ADU between January 1, 2020, and December 31, 2024, no additional parking is generally required under state law (AB 671).
+However, there are exceptions that may apply for high-density transit zones, as well as for ADUs over 500 square feet, units with multiple bedrooms, or part of multi-unit developments.

 Setbacks and buffer zones

-ADUs must adhere to setback requirements, which specify minimum distances from property lines and other structures.
-Buffer zones between ADUs and neighboring properties ensure privacy and visual separation.
+You must follow setback requirements when planning for your Belmont ADUs.
+These requirements specify minimum distances from property lines and other structures.
+On the other hand, Buffer zones specify the distance between your unit and neighboring properties to ensure privacy and visual separation.

 Minimum lot area